-Mobile telephones and watches (including smart watches) must not be brought into the exam room even if they are turned off.
+Mobile telephones and watches (including smart, digital and analogue watches) must not be brought into the exam room, even if they are turned off.

 Q. Why can't I bring my mobile telephone, watch or smart watch into the exam room?